multiplexcuriosus/monkey_robot_codebase/README.md

         <child link="base_link"/>
     </joint>
   ```
+From now and I will refer to the URDF file as "monkey_robot.urdf*.
+3. Replace the  URDF file in *monkey_complete/
+5. 2.
+In *ws_moveit*, open a terminal and run ```catkin build monkey_complete``` to build the monkey_complete package.

-2. Launch the moveit setup assistant with ``` roslaunch moveit_setup_assistant setup_assistant.launch```.
+6. Launch the moveit setup assistant with ``` roslaunch moveit_setup_assistant setup_assistant.launch```.
 Note that this will only work if:
 - you have installed and setup moveit according to this [tutorial](https://ros-planning.github.io/moveit_tutorials/doc/getting_started/getting_started.html)
 - you have sourced your workspace with ```source devel/setup.bash```
-3. In the setup assistant, select "Create New Moveit Configuration Package"
+7. In the setup assistant, select "Create New Moveit Configuration Package"
-4. Click on "Browse" and select your URDF file
+8. Click on "Browse" and select your URDF file
-5. Click on "Load Files"
+9. Click on "Load Files"
-6. In **Self-Collision**: Set "Sampling Density to max" and click "Generate Collision Matrix"
+10. In **Self-Collision**: Set "Sampling Density to max" and click "Generate Collision Matrix"
-7. In **Virtual Joints**: Create an entry according to the following picture:
+11. In **Virtual Joints**: Create an entry according to the following picture:

 ![virtual_joints_in_sa](https://github.com/multiplexcuriosus/monkey_robot_codebase/assets/50492539/d13b2786-2f2d-4cb3-a9d1-381b475a8d9a)